AbhimanueYT/Napster-style-P2P-file-sharing-TCP-and-UDP/docs/CONTEXT.md

 2. The central server checks its database and returns a **list of peers** that have the file.

 ### **3. Establishing a Peer-to-Peer Connection**
-1. The client selects a peer from the list and **requests the file directly** via a TCP socket connection.
+1. The client selects a peer from the list and **requests the file directly** via a TCP  and UDP socket connection.
 2. The peer verifies the request and begins streaming the file in chunks.
 3. The receiving client **assembles the file** as chunks are received.